ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 Many game development companies also have a reputation for pushing their developers really hard - demanding they work many more hours in a week than is healthy, for weeks and months at a time.
 And in the end, these developers usually don't get the financial reward that comes from building a massively popular game.
 Some game dev shops are even proud of how hard they drive their developers, and use that in their advertising.

 Another source of frustation in the game development world is that people go into the field thinking they're going to do creative work building fun, amazing games, only to find their day to day work comes down to trying to make users click on in-app purchases.
-Not many people go into game dev wanting to implement dark patters, but that's what a lot of people (unhappily) end up doing.
+Not many people go into game development wanting to implement dark patterns, but that's what a lot of people (unhappily) end up doing.

 That said, if you are interested in game development, do some research.
 There are good games being produced, and if you can find a shop that treats you well, it can be really satisfying work.